ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 #### Pre-requisites:
 - The user executing this command should have "Owner" access on all the subscriptions that are being enabled for central scanning mode including the central subscription.
 - User should have the latest version of the kit installed on the machine (>= v2.8.1)
-- Optional: Have the own instance of AzSDK setup for your org.
+- Optional: Have the own instance of AzSK setup for your org.
 This would provide more capabilities to control the scanning behavior

 #### Setup Continuous Assurance (CA) in central mode:
 > **Note:** This feature is still in preview.